 FREQUENTLY ASKED QUESTIONS

-The sun is meant to be enjoyed—to lounge in, to play in, to bask in….but you have to know the basics to make your time in the sun safer.
+The sun is meant to be enjoyed but you have to know the basics to make your time in the sun safer.
 Below we answer some of your most pressing sun care questions.

 It is important to wear sunscreen to shield your skin from harmful UV rays.